Activiti/activiti-7-developers-guide/12factor.md

-# Beyond the 12 Factor Application
+# Beyond the 12 Factor Applications

 In order to build Cloud Native Applications and Services, it is not enough to just package the old monolith inside a Docker Image and run it inside Kubernetes.
 For that reason, based on what Heroku defined as 12 factor applications: [https://12factor.net](https://12factor.net), and what Spring Pivotal's engineer reviewed here: [https://content.pivotal.io/ebooks/beyond-the-12-factor-app](https://content.pivotal.io/ebooks/beyond-the-12-factor-app).
 We are building Activiti Cloud following these principles.
 Without these guidelines it becomes really difficult to scale in distributed environments.
 At its core, Activiti Cloud is pushing the BPM industry out of their confort zone, making  changes in how the process engine is designed to interact with other components in such distributed environments.
 The measure of success for Activiti Cloud is to have a low impedance mismatch with other microservices and they way they are design, built and deployed.

 ## \#1 - One codebase , one application